geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 * To protect our Services.
 We may process your information as part of our efforts to keep our Services safe and secure, including fraud monitoring and prevention.
 * To save or protect an individual's vital interest.
 We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.

-## 3. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?
+## 3. What legal bases do we rely on to process your information?

 In Short: We only process your personal information when we believe it is necessary, and we have a valid legal reason (i.e., legal basis) to do so under applicable law, like with your consent, to comply with laws, to provide you with services to enter into or fulfill our contractual obligations, to protect your rights, or to fulfill our legitimate business interests.